Michael Andrew Quinn

 Select Work History:

-Entomologist, Monarch Survey, Texas A&M, Dept. Entomology, College Station, TX
+Entomologist, Monarch Surveys, Texas A&M, Dept. Entomology, College Station, TX

 Entomologist, Beetle Survey, Rio Grande Valley, Texas A&M, Dept. Entomology, College Station, TX